Train & Constrain: Phonologically Informed Tongue-Twister Generation from Topics and Paraphrases: Case Studies Qualitative Analysis

-\paragraph{\textbf{GPT-2FT 13k -w}} On the other hand, finetuned GPT-2 with the additional constraints imposed by our PACD module demonstrates several different characteristics.
+\paragraph{\textbf{GPT-2$_\text{13k}$ -w/-ws}} On the other hand, finetuned GPT-2 with the additional constraints imposed by our PACD module demonstrates several different characteristics.
 Firstly, as is the case with the non-finetuned model, our constrained generations are limited in length to 30 tokens, making all generations of equal length, and consequently shorter than the output of GPT-2 without these constraints.
-Regarding the tongue-twisters, each example can be seen to be related to the input keywords, but vary between direct and abstract relations.
+Regarding the tongue twisters, each example can be seen to be related to the input keywords, but vary between direct and abstract relations.
 For example, the first generation which enforced the selection of tokens starting with \textipa{/b/} or \textipa{/p/} demonstrates a clear direct reference to the input word "brewery", something which has been afforded to the model as the selected initial phonemes match one of the word-initial phonemes of the input (which is the approach we take in \S\ref{sec:human_eval_constrained_}).
-On the other hand, in the second example which uses \textipa{/d/} and \textipa{/t/}, the topic is only indirectly related, exhibiting a minor link between the potential remoteness indicated by "rural" and associations of liquid with "brewery" to discuss "\textit{a drought in dry December}".
-Lastly, the generations exploiting \textipa{/r/} and \textipa{/w/} are similarly abstract (but perhaps to a lesser extent), referring to relevant words such as "water", "wine", and "wood working" (the latter activity being more expected in a rural locale).
-Regarding grammatically, the \textipa{/b, p/} example is largely grammatical (if "boys" had a possessive apostrophe, to create "the bar boys' breweries" as a noun phrase") but is cut off at 30 tokens, resulting in an incomplete sentence.
-However, semantically it is hard to follow due to the high level of temporal adverbs used.
-The \textipa{/d, t/} example is also largely grammatical but shows some degradation in quality towards the end of the 30 token limit, with "dent det dig Dug dale" appended as the last 5 tokens.
-Similarly, semantic coherence requires conscious careful reading to ascertain.
-Likewise, the final \textipa{/r, w/} generation is mostly grammatical, with the presence of numerous relative clauses leading to difficulty in understanding (however, this does require some liberty in accepting that "wheat wine wines" and "win ware warehouses" are allowable compound nouns).